 To be properly executed, a will executed in Guernsey must be both (section 26, Law Reform (Inheritance and Miscellaneous Provisions) (Guernsey) Law, 2006) (Law Reform Law):

 In writing and signed by the testator or by some other person in his presence and by his direction.
 The testator must appear to have intended by his signature to give effect to the will.

-Signed or acknowledged by the testator in the presence of two or more witnesses (who must be over 14 years of age and not the spouse or a descendant of the testator) present at the same time.
+Signed or acknowledged by the testator in the presence of two or more witnesses (who must be over 14 years of age and not the spouse or a descendant of the testator or the recipient of a benefit) present at the same time.
 Each witness must either attest and sign the will or acknowledge his signature in the presence of the testator (but not necessarily in the presence of any other witness).

 A single will can dispose of both immovables and personalty (movables) or separate wills can be executed.